zyonet/coding-notes/rst/unix/ubuntu.rst

     sudo update-initramfs -u
     sudo reboot

-7. stop the current display server ``sudo telinit 3``.
+7. Stop the current display server ``sudo telinit 3``.
 Then press ``CTRL + ALT + F1``, and login to open a new TTY1 session.

 8. Start the installation by ``sudo bash xxx.run``.
 (Normally in Ubuntu , we use ``./xxx.run``, but here is different.).
-Press space button until you are asked to accept or decline or quit the EULA.
+Press space button to scroll display until you are asked to accept or decline or quit the EULA.
 Type *accept* if you wish continue.
 Then answer questions for installing nvidia driver and CUDA10.

 9. ``sudo reboot``.